panda3d/panda3d-docs/programming/collision-detection/collision-solids.rst

 be numerical inaccuracies with polygons that allow collisions to slip through where they shouldn't.

-Like a plane and a capsule, a CollisionPolygon is only a good choice as an "into" object.
+Like a plane and a tube, a CollisionPolygon is only a good choice as an "into" object.
 It doesn't support collision tests as a "from" object.

 In general, if you must use CollisionPolygons to model your shape, you should